unconfigured/ansible_experiments/return_include/README.md

 Skip entries / return from include
 ==================================

-Ansible evaluates the condition on an include statements on each task in the included file.
-So if the condition for the include becomes false during execution, the rest of the included script is skipped.
+Ansible evaluates the "when" condition for includes on each task in the included file.
+So if the condition for the include becomes false during incude execution, the rest of the included script is skipped.

 This way it is possible to return successfully from includes at any point.